bstefa/novelty-detection/README.md

 >
 > When citing this work, you can use the **Cite this repository** button to the right, or for IEEE
 > ```
-> B. Stefanuk and A. Pascual, Visual Novelty Detection Framework for Lunar Rovers.
+> B. Stefanuk and A. Pascual, Planetary Novelty Detection Framework.
 > 2022.
 [Online].
 Available: https://github.com/brahste/novelty-detection
 > ```